-I've now been a member of the faculty at Ithaca College for over twenty years.
+I've been a member of the faculty at Ithaca College since 1991.
 I chaired what are now the Strategic Communication Department and the Communication Management and Design program for eight years, then the graduate program in communications for three years.
 My interests in human learning and performance have continued and have expanded from the individual to the group and societal levels.

 I have a life outside the college as well : ) I enjoy sailing on Cayuga Lake in the summer aboard my aptly named sloop, Kwitchibitchin.
 I also participate in the fabulous Ithaca music scene with my band, Common Railers, and my wife, Anne Stork's, band Li'l Anne and Hot Cayenne.
 The gorges and waterfalls, restaurants and clubs, museums, visual and performing arts—it is truly amazing what this small city has to offer.